Politics and Modern History (BSc Econ)

 In your first year you will concentrate on core modules.
 In your second and final years you choose from a wide range of optional modules.

-The first year provides a graduated transition to studying history and politics at degree level, and offers instruction in the skills, techniques and arguments that you will use in your other courses.
-You can take further courses in the humanities and social sciences thereby developing the range of skills and knowledge required of the historian, and providing a broad based first year which equips you with a range of skills and knowledge.
+The first year provides a graduated transition to studying history and politics at degree level, and offers instruction in the skills, techniques and arguments that you will use.

 |Module title||Module code||Credits|